William Adams (samurai): Service under Shogunate

-On 19 April 1600, when Adams and his dutch colleague Jan Joosten arrived at Japan, they told Ieyasu about the world situation, including that there were many conflicts in Europe, and that the Jesuits and other Catholics (e.g. Portuguese, Spanish), who had been proselytizing Christianity in Japan, and the Protestants (e.g. Dutch, English) were on different sides and were in conflict with each other.
-Ieyasu reportedly took liking on them for their frankness and regards them as trustworthy.
-According to the record from Spanish envoy Diego de Santa Caterina, Adams was quick to convince Ieyasu that the Spanish had ulterior motive by sending missionaries to Japan.
+On 19 April 1600, when Adams and his Dutch colleague Jan Joosten arrived at Japan, they told Ieyasu about the world situation, including that there were many conflicts in Europe, and that the Jesuits and other Catholics (e.g. Portuguese, Spanish), who had been proselytizing Christianity in Japan, and the Protestants (e.g. Dutch, English) were on different sides and were in conflict with each other.
+Ieyasu reportedly took a liking to them for their frankness and regarded them as trustworthy.
+According to the record from Spanish envoy Diego de Santa Caterina, Adams was quick to convince Ieyasu that the Spanish had ulterior motives in sending missionaries to Japan.

 Furthermore, according to records from Spanish accounts, 19 cannons from the De Liefde, the ship of Adams and Joosten, were also used by the Tokugawa army in the battle of Sekigahara.

 1707 map of Japan, with a cartouche representing the audience of William Adams with the shōgun.
 From Naaukeurige Versamelling der Gedenk-Waardigste Zee en Land-Reysen (a series of accounts of famous Sea and Land-Voyages).
 By Pieter van der Aa.

 In 1604, he built the first shipbuilding dock in Japan in Ito.

-In 1605, Ieyasu appointed him as samurai him as jikatatori hatamoto; or a direct vassal in the court of the shōgun, and give him the name Miura Anjin.
+In 1605, Ieyasu appointed him as a jikatatori hatamoto; or a direct vassal in the court of the shōgun, and gave him the name Miura Anjin.
 (Note: Miura comes from the name of a territory in Japan, and Anjin means pilot.)
 In the same year, Adams secured an authorisation letter from Ieyasu to invite the Dutch East India Company to trade with Japan.